 Decisions based upon dreams and ideals are as inappropriate as those based upon fear.
 If you need medical intervention recognize that moment and remain engaged with the process, your love for your child has the power to heal any trauma and neutralize the damage.
 “A hospital birth with interventions is not a failure.
 The birth of a child can and should be a blissful sacred experience regardless of location and circumstances.
 Enjoy as much as you possibly can” (Ellena, Birth As We Know It).

-Apart of the obvious goal of a healthy mom and healthy baby, the other goal in a surgical birth or any medical intervention is to have a positive emotional experience for you and for baby.
-This will reduce any negative feelings about the birth and help to prevent post traumatic / operative stress disorder and post partum depression.
+Apart from the obvious goal of a healthy mom and healthy baby, the other goal in a surgical birth or any medical intervention is to have a positive emotional experience for you and for baby.
+This will reduce any negative feelings about the birth and help to prevent post-traumatic / operative stress disorder and postpartum depression.

 Feelings of being lied to misled or having had information withheld and or not being given your entitlement to informed consent in regards to surgery or medical intervention are all factors in contributing to negative feelings.
 Knowing that the situation is genuine, having the opportunity as a family to try different options first and feeling satisfied that you did the best for your baby goes a long way to creating a positive experience.

-A mother’s feelings of how she was treated also plays a huge role in her post partum recovery: dignity, support, kindness and mothering the mother are hugely beneficial.
-Birth is a memory that mother, father and the baby carry with them always.
+A mother’s feelings about how she was treated also play a huge role in her postpartum recovery: dignity, support, kindness and mothering the mother are hugely beneficial.
+Birth is a memory that the mother, father and baby carry with them always.

 The Healthy Surgical Birth:

 Your choice of doctor and hospital will determine how much of the following you can achieve.
 However, not all of the list below will be important to you and in some locations striving for just a few of the suggestions below will be a great achievement.
 Discuss the ideas listed below with your hospital and your doctor to find out what is available, what they do already and what you may need to ask for.